Skip to main content

 Agency managed costs can include items such as IT, network infrastructure, removalists, Agency staff costs, disposals, leasing decanting space and change management.

-These items may be considered capital or operational expenditure.
+These items may be considered capital or operational expenditure and are additional to the fit-out costs.

-Other costs may include unique elements which relate to upgrading building facilities or special services connections to the building for technology etc.
+Other costs may include unique elements which relate to upgrading building facilities or special services and fibre connections to the building for technology etc.

 These will be important to be considered in your project budget as they can be large one-off costs.